Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

 1. Install Prometheus using Helm CLI

     Switch to the `helper-files` directory and view the `prometheus-configforhelm.yaml` file.
-This configures Helm to install Prometheus with our desired settings.
+This configures Helm to install Prometheus with our desired settings. **Set RBAC create to true in the yaml file**
     ```
     cd ~/blackbelt-aks-hackfest/labs/helper-files
     # The following command will install Prometheus into the K8s cluster using custom settings